cse110-fall22-group12/cse110-fall22-group12/specs/adrs/ADR1.md

 ## Considered Options ##

-* big data type app that gives you statistics on daily choices: outfits
+* Big data type app that gives you statistics on daily choices: outfits
-* calendar/diary entry where you log information with respect to the date: mood tracker
+* Calendar/diary entry where you log information with respect to the date: mood tracker
-* app where you log and detail different things at your own pace: foods eaten
+* App where you log and detail different things at your own pace: foods eaten

 ## Decision Outcome ##